Bibi10/Blockchain_Path/README.md

 The most popular blockchain development platform is Ethereum.

 - Immutability of Contracts
+Interestingly enough, the invention of smart contracts dates back to 1996.
+Computer scientist Nick Szabo drew up the term “smart contracts,” and explains them as follows:

+“I call these new contracts “smart”, because they are far more functional than their inanimate paper-based ancestors.
+No use of artificial intelligence is implied.
+A smart contract is a set of promises, specified in digital form, including protocols within which the parties perform on these promises”
+— Nick Szabo, 1996
+His work later went on to inspire many other researchers and scientists, including Vitalik, who created Ethereum.

 After you deploy a contract to Ethereum, its immutable, which means that it can never be modified or updated again.
 The smart contract code is law and no one can later change that function and give you unexpected results.